xquintana/DumpReport/README.md

 In this case, it is also possible to drag and drop the dump directly onto the executable.

-Any value containing spaces must be enclosed in double quotes.
+Any value containing spaces must be enclosed in double quotes ("").

 Providing the PDB files is not necessary but allows to show the source files and line numbers in the call stack traces.